Principals in tears as ministry swings axe

 Shirley Boys' High School principal John Laurenson has dismissed a proposal to merge the school with Christchurch Boys' High School as "absurd nonsense".

-Laurenson said Christchurch Boys' High School was simply not equipped to cope with the influx of students.
+Laurenson said Christchurch Boys' High was simply not equipped to cope with the influx of pupils.

 "We are not going to merge for the most practical reason.
-I have 1300 students in the school, I think Trevor McIntyre at Christchurch Boys' will have something similar."
+I have 1300 students in the school.
+I think Trevor McIntyre at Christchurch Boys' will have something similar," he said.

 "To simply say that Shirley closes and suddenly Christchurch Boys' High School is equipped to double in size is absurd.
 They don't have the land, they don't have the infrastructure.
 It's nonsense."

-Laurenson attended a meeting yesterday held by the ministry and said a summary sheet released by them was "grossly misleading".
+Laurenson attended a meeting yesterday held by the ministry and said a summary sheet it released was "grossly misleading".

 "It appeared to tell the community that Shirley Boys' High School was going to close and be merged with Christchurch Boys' High School."